Undergraduate Admission

 3. Brown students care deeply about their work and the world around them.
 Students find contentment, satisfaction, and meaning in daily interactions and major discoveries.
 Whether big or small, mundane or spectacular, tell us about something that brings you joy.
 (200-250 words)

 1. Committing to a future career as a physician while in high school requires careful consideration and self-reflection.
-How do you feel your personal background provides you with a unique perspective of medicine?
-(250 word limit)
+Explain your personal motivation to pursue a career in medicine, and why the Program in Liberal Medical Education (PLME) will best meet your professional and personal goals.
+(500 words)

-2. Health care is constantly changing, as it is affected by racial and social disparities, economics, politics, and technology, among others.
-How will you, as a future physician, make a positive impact?
-(250 word limit)
+2. Healthcare is constantly changing as it is affected by racial and social inequities, economics, politics, technology, and more.

 Submitting Material